Trixarian/tazbot/README.md

 `!join #chan` - Makes the bot join #chan
 `!part #chan` - Makes the bot part #chan
 `!quit` - Makes the bot quit

+The Bot also features a few easter eggs so try asking the bot about the number `42`, where all the `girls` are, if it's a kind robot `overlord` or what it thinks about `Windows 8`. ;)